njaldea/nil-gate/README.md

 - When implementing your own `edgify<T>` traits, avoid converting `T` to something different that is not related to `T`.
     - This will produce weird behavior when defining nodes.
     - `edgify<T>` is mainly intended for things with indirections like pointer-like objects.
-- When implementing your own `compatibility` traits, beware of returning a reference type
-    - If returning a temporary, you should return an object that will own the data (not a reference).
-    - If returning a non-reference type, take note that the conversion will be done everytime the node is triggered.

 ## Errors